First prize: £1000

 Entrants may withdraw entries from the competition, but entry fees will not be refunded.

-The deadline for entries is 12:00 Midnight (GMT) Monday 7th March 2016.
+The deadline for entries is 12:00 Midnight (BST) at the end of Friday 7th April 2017.
 Any entries arriving after this time will not be considered.

 The Prize is open to all writers internationally.